 If possible, introduce any prebiotic supplements before beginning the course of antibiotics so your body can get used to them.
 That way, you won’t have to deal with possible side effects from introducing the prebiotic on top of possible side effects from the antibiotics.

 As I mentioned in my article about the impact antibiotics have on gut flora, the main difficulty after a course of antibiotics isn’t recovering the number of flora present; it’s recovering the diversity.
 As we’ve seen, probiotic supplements can be incredibly helpful for preventing antibiotic-associated diarrhea and lowering the risk of a gut infection, and I recommend continuing with probiotic supplementation for a period of time after finishing your treatment.
 However, you can’t expect manufactured probiotic and prebiotic supplements to achieve the diversity of an ancestral microbiome on their own.

-One of the best ways to expose yourself to more diverse beneficial bacteria is by consuming fermented foods, so I highly encourage you to experiment with a variety of different ferments.
 These can include kefir, beet kvass, sauerkraut, kombucha, kimchi, and other fermented vegetables or fruits.
 Keep in mind that foods like yogurt and kefir will probably only have a handful of bacterial strains if you buy them from the store, so homemade is best.